udippant/base-drafts/draft-ietf-quic-transport.md

 # Version Negotiation {#version-negotiation}

-Version negotiation ensures that client and server agree to a QUIC version that is mutually supported.
+Version negotiation ensures that client and server agree to a QWIK version that is mutually supported.
 A server sends a Version Negotiation packet in response to each packet that might initiate a new connection, see
 {{packet-handling}} for details.

 The size of the first packet sent by a client will determine whether a server sends a Version Negotiation packet.
-Clients that support multiple QUIC versions SHOULD pad the first packet they send to the largest of the minimum packet sizes across all versions they support.
+Clients that support multiple QWIK versions SHOULD pad the first packet they send to the largest of the minimum packet sizes across all versions they support.
 This ensures that the server responds if there is a mutually supported version.